bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 **numerical input**.
 So make sure not to include categorical variables!
 The argument `scale = FALSE` means that the PCA is performed on the variance-covariance matrix.
-This is advisable when all variables have the same measurement dimensions (here: millimeters).
+This is advisable when all variables have the same measurement dimensions (in the Howells data: millimeters).
 The argument `scale=TRUE` means that the PCA is performed on the correlation matrix, i.e. all variances are scaled to 1.
 This is advisable when variables have different dimensions (such as length, temperature, mass, etc.).

 ``` r
 data.pca <- prcomp(data.frame(howells[, 8:54]), scale = FALSE)
 ```

 The output of `prcomp()` gives us a list of data, of which mostly `x` will be important, which are the resulting PC scores.
+You can access the PC scores, or any other of the data entries by using the `$` operator.
+E.g. if you want to access the PC scores, you may use `data.pca$x`, or if you want the standard deviations of the PCs you prompt `pca.data$sdev` and so on…

 ### PCA statistics